Ancient Stress Relief Practices That Still Work Today

 - Boosts calm, focus, and emotional clarity

 Touch has long been used as a form of healing.
-Ancient cultures developed massage systems to ease pain, reduce stress, and support well, being.
+Ancient cultures developed massage systems to ease pain, reduce tension, and support well-being.
 Let’s trace its timeless role in stress relief.

 History of Touch Therapy